 Amazon’s Kindle Fire tablets are very popular due to their low price, amazing performance and most importantly Amazon Prime and Kindle eBooks support.
-Kindle tablets have been the bestselling Amazon devices and they run Android, the most popular mobile operating system.
-Kindle Fire tablets are popular among both kids and adults.
+These tablets have been the bestselling Amazon devices and they run Android, the most popular mobile operating system.
+Hence Kindle Fire tablets are popular among both kids and adults.

-Method 1: Reset Kindle Fire
+Method 1: Reset your Kindle Fire

 - Keep holding the power button for 40 seconds.

 - After 40 seconds have passed, release the power button.

 - Press the power button once more to turn on the Kindle Fire.

 - If the device turns on, you will see the start-up screen.